designmynight/designmynight-developers/site/content/api/api-faqs/index.md

 If this has happened, please contact your Collins Account Manager for advice.

 If you would like to be set up with a sandbox account to play around with (to test before making any requests on a live account), please contact your Collins Account Manager to set this up.

+**9. We are using a `POST` request to add bookings through the API.
+We are hitting an error in the response `No 'Access-Control-Allow-Origin' header is present on the requested resource'`.
+What should we do?**

+If you are hitting this error, you should make sure that you are adding `source: 'partner'`.